N-emitters as possible sign-posts of GC formation: From N-emitters to GC populations

 Observationally, numerous studies have shown strong correlations between the mass of a galaxy's GC population and the mass of its host dark matter halo or the dynamical mass of the galaxy, across many orders of magnitude in halo or galaxy mass and for different galaxy types and environments \citep[see e.g. the review of ][]{Kruijssen2025The-Formation-o}. \cite{Harris2013A-Catalog-of-Gl} have, e.g., determined the specific mass, $S_M$, of the GC population with respect to the baryonic mass of its host galaxy, finding a well-defined ratio of $S_M \approx 0.1$ percent.
 This implies that, observationally the cosmological average at $z \sim 0$ of the GC mass density, $\rhostar($GC$) \approx 10^{-3} \times \rhostar(z=0) \approx 2 \times 10^5$ \msun\ Mpc$^{-3}$, which matches well our predictions, as shown in Fig.~\ref{fig_smd}.

 Since GCs were more massive at birth, the observed present-day mass density in GCs, $\rhostar($GC,$z=0)$, has to be corrected upward before comparing with our prediction.
 Various approaches indicate that typical GCs were a factor $\sim 2-4$ more massive at birth than they are today \citep[e.g.][]{Reina-Campos2018Dynamical-clust,Baumgardt2019Mean-proper-mot}.
 The shaded area in Fig.~\ref{fig_smd} illustrates the range between $(1-4) \times \rhostar($GC$,z=0)$, showing that the predicted stellar mass density of GCs (at formation) is in excellent agreement with the observations in the present-day Universe.

-Figure~\ref{fig_smd} also shows that the differences between the two scenarios of the cosmic SFR evolution at high-$z$ ($z >9$) discussed above have, as expected, no significant impact on the cumulative stellar mass densities at $z \la 4$ and at present days.
+Figure~\ref{fig_smd} also shows that the differences between the two scenarios of the cosmic SFR evolution at high-$z$ ($z >8$) discussed above have, as expected, no significant impact on the cumulative stellar mass densities at $z \la 4$ and down to present day (z=0), since it concerns only a short fraction of cosmic time.
+For the same reason, uncertainties in $f_N$ at $z\ga 8$ -- due to small number statistics, ``contamination'' by AGN, or similar -- have a negligible effect on the present-day stellar mass density in GCs.